sourcebots/docs/README.md

 ### Spell checking

-This project uses `markdown-spellcheck` for spell checking.
+This project uses `cspell` for spell checking.
 Plugins are available for a variety of editors and a command line runner is available through `npm`: